 Have a pillion, or another riding buddy (two solo riders) and you can bring down the figure by sharing accommodation and other costs.

-Can You Do It On A 100 cc Bike?
+Can You Do Manali to Leh On A 100 cc Bike?

-It is a myth that only a Royal Enfield is a good bike for Manali to Leh trip.
+It is a myth that only a Royal Enfield is a good bike for this trip.
 I have seen people riding 100cc and 150cc Activas and Novas in Ladakh.
 There are many people who have done a Ladakh road trip on a classic Chetak Scooter (15+ years old).

 As long as you are a good rider and you can repair your ride in case of a breakdown, you can take anything.

-As you have read above, I did my Manali to Leh solo (well, I actually did it the other way round, but the same thing).
-At no point did I find the route risky.
+As you have read above, I did it solo and at no point did I find the route risky.

 As long as you are a good rider and you know how to repair a puncture or a breakdown, you can do it solo.